tingjoybits/Mesh_Onion_Skins/README.md

 - Added support of Sculpt mode, that can be used with the Keymesh add-on.
 Only Solid Viewport Shading is working with the GPU draw in that mode.
 Please, use the latest version of Keymesh add-on located on the page of the developer https://github.com/pablodp606/keymesh-addon
 (Blender 2.92+ is strongly recommended)

+**Support the Developer**

+You can support me here https://gumroad.com/l/OqkKG, Thanks!